ivangayton/challenges/Concept_note_map_all_villages_of_sub-Saharan_Africa.md

 - Train them by going to a few nearby villages and filling out the mapping survey together.
 Iron out bugs by checking the data immediately.
 Prioritize ensuring that they _ask_ the villagers where they are rather than _telling_ them.
 - Using satellite imagery and tracing done by Missing Maps volunteers to identify all roads and settlements, send the mappers out to systematically visit every human habitation in the area.
 Allow some overlap for quality checking.
 - As the team completes the area near their own homes, add more mappers who live at the edges of the area; these new recruits will cover the area near _their_ homes.
 They are onboarded quickly because they learn from the others.
 The best of the mappers are retained as trainers and supervisors and move with the project, the others are thanked, given their pay, and return home.

-This process was [used in Sierra Leone](https://www.newsweek.com/2017/11/10/slums-missing-maps-map-international-poverty-695381.html) to map two of 13 districts in the country, and resulted in [an extraordinary increase in accuracy of patient origins](https://academic.oup.com/trstmh/article/113/9/572/5533380) within the local healthcare system.

 ## Why Open Mapping?
 ### Aren't there companies working on this?
 Several high-quality proprietary mapping applications/databases exist, notably Google Maps, Apple Maps, and Bing Maps (Microsoft's offering).
 Why are we not relying on them to fill the need for local map information?

 Google is moving quickly to map many cities in Africa.
 Microsoft and Apple actually use quite a lot of OpenStreetMap data under the hood of their map offerings (both include a copyright notice crediting the OpenStreetMap contributors) and contribute substantially to the OpenStreetMap project with imagery, data quality support, and direct donations.
 However, these companies are ultimately motivated by commercial concerns; they earn money based on providing information (and advertising) to people with money to spend.
-The location of the nearest barista coffee shop from a given village in rural Congo is not commercially valuable information, and is therefore not the focus of commercial mapping efforts, open or proprietary.
+The location of the nearest Starbucks from a given village in rural Congo is not commercially valuable information, and is therefore not the focus of commercial mapping efforts, open or proprietary.

 While the gap between map quality in African cities and those in high-income countries is closing in both open and proprietary platforms, rural areas in low-income countries, especially in Africa, are being left behind.